 Better than take out, this easy Pork Katsu recipe is tender, juicy and crispy.
 Crunchy panko coated pork is pan-fried until golden then served with a savory Tonkatsu sauce.
 Always a frequent request in our house!

-Tonkatsu on a bed of rice with sauce being drizzled with a spoon.
+Sliced pork Katsu on a bed of rice with sauce being drizzled on top

 We love our favorite Japanese take out restaurant but for awhile it was closed and we were going through a bit of withdrawal.